Palestinian medics say Israeli airstrike kills 22 in Gaza's Rafah as displaced people are hit

 Northern Gaza receives aid through two land routes that Israel opened during global outrage after Israeli strikes killed seven aid workers in April.

-A few dozen trucks enter Gaza daily through a U.S.-built floating pier, but its capacity remains far below the 150 trucks a day that officials hoped for.
+A few dozen trucks enter Gaza daily through a U.S.-built floating pier, far below the 150 trucks a day that officials hoped for.
 Aid groups say 600 trucks a day are needed.

 ISRAEL DETAINS MAN OVER MUTINY THREAT

 Israel’s military said it had detained a suspect over a widely circulated video in which a man dressed as a soldier threatens mutiny.
-In the video, the man says tens of thousands of soldiers were ready to disobey the defense minister over his suggestion that Palestinians should govern Gaza after the war and pledged loyalty to Netanyahu alone.
+The man says tens of thousands of soldiers were ready to disobey the defense minister over his suggestion that Palestinians should govern Gaza after the war, and pledged loyalty to Netanyahu alone.

-The military spokesman, Hagari, said the man has been removed from reserve duty.
-The man has not been publicly identified.
+Israeli military spokesman Rear Adm.
+Daniel Hagari said the man has been removed from reserve duty.
 It was not clear when or where the video was made.
 The prime minister’s office released a brief statement condemning all forms of military insubordination.

 Goldenberg reported from Tel Aviv, Israel and Magdy from Cairo.

-Note: This story has been corrected to say the Tal al-Sultan neighborhood is not included in areas that Israel’s military ordered evacuated earlier this month.